jeremyssocial/EzEb/README.md

 # EzEb
-EbSynth is hard to use...
-Lots of turning videos into image sequences, resizing style images to fit the original frames, renaming the style images to be named like the original frames, and lot's more.
-I didn't want to do that every single time, so I just automated it.
-Kind of.
-And it's still a work in progress.
-But it does what it's supposed to do.
-Make using EbSynth easier...
-That's why it's called EzEb.

-# So what does EzEb do?
-EzEb is an automated way of making EbSynth easier to use.
-It turns videos into image sequences, resizes your style images to fit the original frames, and renames the style images to the name of the original frame.
-And now it also takes your frames from the render folder and turns them into a video!
-But EzEb still a work in progress and I'm planning on adding more features.

-# Before you first run
-- run the requirements.bat file to install the required python libraries for this project
+EzEb simplifies the process of using EbSynth, a tool that can be complex due to its requirements of converting videos to image sequences, resizing style images, renaming style images to match frame names, and more.
+This automation, albeit a work in progress, effectively eases the use of EbSynth - hence the name EzEb.

+## What Does EzEb Do?

+EzEb automates several processes to make EbSynth more user-friendly:
+- Converts videos into image sequences
+- Resizes style images to match original frames
+- Renames style images to correspond with frame names
+- Converts frames from the 'render' folder back into a video

+Please note that EzEb is still evolving, with more features planned for future releases.

+## Before Your First Run

+Ensure the following preparations are made:
+- Run `requirements.bat` to install necessary Python libraries.
-- make sure you have ffmpeg installed
+- Ensure ffmpeg is installed on your system.
-- run the clearDir.py file to get all the folders empty and ready for you to use
+- Use `clearDir.py` to prepare the directories for use.

-# So how can you use this?
-Well, it's actually not that hard.
-Here is a step by step guide:
+## Using EzEb: A Step-by-Step Guide

-1. use the clearDir.py file to make sure the folders are empty.
+1. Run `clearDir.py` to clear the directories.
-2. put your video into the video folder
+2. Place your video in the 'video' folder.
-3. start EzEb.py
+3. Launch `EzEb.py`.
-4. use your explorer to go into the frames folder and pick a frame you want to stylize and use as your style image.
-(Remember the filename.
-It will tell you what frame number the image is.
+4. In the 'frames' folder, select a frame to style.
+Remember its file name as it indicates the frame number.
-5. restyle your image however you want and put the finished thing into the styleOriginal folder.
+5. Style this frame as desired and place the result in the 'styleOriginal' folder.
-6. Go back to your Python runtime where you opened EzEb.
-Make sure you only have one image in the styleOriginal folder and hit enter.
+6. Return to `EzEb.py`, ensure only one image is in 'styleOriginal', and press Enter.
-7. Enter the filename I told you to remember.
-(The frame number that likely has some zeros before it.) and hit Enter again.
+7. Input the remembered frame number and press Enter.
-8. Do you want to do another one?
-Delete your style image from the styleOriginal folder (it's already copied into styleCorrect anyway), enter "y", put a new style image in styleOriginal and repeat steps 4.
-5. 6. and 7.
-Maybe also repeat step 8 if you have another style image.
+8. If styling another frame, remove the current style image from 'styleOriginal', input 'y', add a new style image, and repeat steps 4-7.
-9. Open EbSynth.
+9. Launch EbSynth.
-10. In your file explorer, go into the main EzEb directory.
+10. In EzEb's main directory, use the file explorer to:
-11. Drag and drop the frames folder into EbSynth where it says "Video:"
+    - Drag and drop the 'frames' folder into EbSynth at "Video:"
-12. Drag and drop the styleCorrect folder into EbSynth where it says "Keyframes:"
+    - Drag and drop 'styleCorrect' into EbSynth at "Keyframes:"
-13. Drag and drop the render folder into EbSynth where it says "Output:"
+    - Drag and drop the 'render' folder into EbSynth at "Output:"
-14. Click the "Run All" button.
+11. Click "Run All" in EbSynth.
-15. Once it's finished switch back to EzEb and hit enter to have the frames in the "render" folder turned into a video, which will be saved in the "result" folder.
+12. Once processing is complete, return to EzEb and press Enter to convert frames in 'render' into a video in the 'result' folder.
-16. Repeat if you want to make another stylized video.
+13. Repeat these steps for additional stylized videos.